davedawkins/Fable.React.DrawingCanvas/README.md

 ## Revision History

+*1.2*
+- More turtle support to implement spiral demo

 *1.1*
 - Basic turtle support
 - Builders return (unit -> Drawing) so we can drop need for `lazy`